More Aussies turn to home-grown food

 Decades ago, the vegie patch was once a regular fixture in the average Aussie backyard.
 But in more recent times – with the advent of mega supermarkets, mass-produced crops and busier lifestyles – the practice of growing your own produce became a thing of the past.

-But as consumers have become increasingly interested in knowing about the provenance of their food and drink, backyard vegetable gardens and community gardens have started to crop up in cities and towns across the country.
-A recent study by the Australia Institute found that 52% of Australians were growing some of their own food.
+But as consumers have become increasingly interested in knowing about the provenance of their food and drink, backyard vegetable gardens and community gardens have been cropping up in cities and towns across the country.
+A recent study by the Australia Institute found that 52 percent of Australians were growing some of their own food.

-Right now, that number looks set to rise even higher, as COVID-19 causes anxiety about food security and food safety.
-Consumer interest in home-based food gardening has exploded so much in recent weeks, many suppliers have been overwhelmed with orders.
+Right now, that number looks set to rise even higher, after COVID-19 caused anxiety about food security and food safety and the cost of food has sky rocketed.
+Consumer interest in home-grown food gardening has exploded so much in recent years, many suppliers have been overwhelmed with orders.

-The Diggers Club, which sells a variety of gardening supplies, has had to temporarily stop taking new product orders as they work to reduce delays on existing orders.
+During the pandemic, The Diggers Club, which sells a variety of gardening supplies, had to temporarily stop taking new product orders as they worked to reduce delays on existing orders.

-“In the last couple of weeks, we’ve seen unprecedented demand,” says Diggers’ spokesperson Donna Morabito.
-“There has been an across-the-board spike in demand for everything from seeds, plants and bulbs to memberships, but the strongest spike has been in our autumn growing edibles.”
+“(During the pandemic) we saw unprecedented demand,” says Diggers’ spokesperson Donna Morabito.
+“There was an across-the-board spike in demand for everything from seeds, plants and bulbs to memberships.”

-Many other online retailers have also experienced significant increases in demand, as people seek to find safe, secure ways to access fresh food.
+Many other retailers have also experienced significant increases in demand as fresh food prices continue to rise.

 “Sales have increased significantly,” says Will Papakostas, General Manager of Greenlife Garden Products.
-“The most popular products would probably be our large garden beds, and also our drop over greenhouses.
+“The most popular products would be our large garden beds, and also our drop-over greenhouses.
 These were already good sellers, but we’ve had a lot of increased interest.
 People want to take control of growing their own produce.”

-While the current environment of uncertainty is clearly driving this newfound consumer interest in growing food, it’s possible that once Australians get a taste of their own home-grown produce, they’ll start to see the many benefits that a backyard garden can offer.
+The current environment of high fresh food prices is clearly driving consumer interest in growing fresh produce.
+But it’s also possible that once Australians get a taste of their own home-grown food, they’ll start to see the many benefits that a backyard garden can offer.

 “It’s not just about food security,” says Noyce.
-“It’s about sustainability, it’s about community resilience, it’s about doing something together with your family.”
+“It’s about sustainability and community resilience.
+And it’s about doing something together with your family.”